Why the Crimes?

 "A double-minded man is unstable in all his ways" (Jm.
 1:8).

 I became an emotionally insecure person, not accountable to anyone.
 I was overcome with hurt, frustration and insecurity.
 I felt that my significance was based upon my performance.
 It seemed impossible to achieve what was being asked of me.
-The fear of failure possessed me, causing anger and the eventual murders.
+The fear of failure possessed me, and I resented those who loved me, causing anger and the eventual murders.

 Though my family was emotionally reserved when it came to showing affection, I was raised a gentleman.
 For example, I'd open the car door for my date.
-But under the surface, I was hurting and fearful, which was the reason for my drinking to medicate my pain.
+But under the surface, I was hurting and fearful, and repressing my feelings, which was the reason for my drinking to medicate my pain.

 See, I was inhibited, and getting drunk and having sex were things that seemed to allow me to experience freedom, but it was short-lived and only a drug-induced affection, not the love, acceptance and emotional security that God and family offers.